shaynekellyii/dart_news_api/README.md

 - Fetch top news articles (can filter fetch count up to 10)
 - Search for news articles by keyword
     - Can additionally filter keyword searches by country
+- Articles have a `metadata` object which currently includes word frequency and character count.

 ## API documentation